-→ MUSEUM AND CONSERVATORY OF ANATOMY
+MUSEUM AND CONSERVATORY OF ANATOMY

 Situated in Montpellier's old medicine faculty, it displays nearly 5,600 anatomical parts and wax models (related to anthropology, malformations, pathologies, skeletons, etc.).
 In 2004, the collections of Montpellier's Conservatory of Anatomy were classed as a historic monument!

-→ ART GALLERIES
+ART GALLERIES

-- CARRÉ SAINTE-ANNE: This contemporary art venue in a deconsecrated church hosts exhibitions by local artists throughout the year. - LA GALERIE SAINT-RAVY: right in the historic centre of Montpellier in an ancient monument, this exhibition hall shows works of art and installations by local artists. - LE PAVILLON POPULAIRE: This exhibition space on Esplanade Charles de Gaulle, right in the city centre, specialises in photographic art.
+Galerie Saint-Ravy: right in the historic centre of Montpellier in an ancient monument, this exhibition hall shows works of art and installations by local artists.

+Pavillon Populaire: this exhibition space on Esplanade Charles de Gaulle, right in the city centre, specialises in photographic art.

-───→ LA PANACÉE
+LA PANACÉE

 This contemporary art centre is popular for its year-round programme and its many free temporary exhibitions.
-La Panacée has a trendy café renowned for its seasonal menus at very affordable prices (3 courses for less than 20€)
+La Panacée has a trendy café renowned for its seasonal menus at very affordable prices (3 courses for less than €20).